-The Order of Australia is the pre-eminent way Australians recognise achievements and service of their fellow citizens.
-In the Australian honours system appointments to and awards in the Order of Australia confer recognition for outstanding achievement and service.
+The Order of Australia is the pre-eminent way Australians recognise achievements which benefit or bring honour to the Australian community.
+In the Australian honours system appointments to, and awards in, the Order of Australia confer recognition for outstanding achievement and service.